Free workouts in Singapore

 In true Singaporean fashion, our eyes twinkle whenever we see the word “free”.
 Better yet – free stuff with no long queues.
 This may sound too good to be true, but it really isn’t.

-We know how pricey gym memberships can be.
+We know how rare cheap gym packages are.
 So, with the added incentive of improving your health, you’ll want to chope your spot at these free workouts in Singapore.
 From yoga and HIIT to a fun cardio sesh, all you have to do is pick a class, show up, and slay.

-2. Decathlon – Free sports activities all over the island
+3. Decathlon – Sports activities all over the island

 Floorball for kids at Decathlon Singapore Lab.

-Bet you didn’t know that this beloved sports store also organises free sports activities at its various outlets in Singapore.
+This beloved sports store isn’t just great for finding cheaper Decathlon alternatives to popular brands, it’s also a space to join free sports activities at its various outlets in Singapore.
 If you’ve been wanting to try a new sport, Decathlon’s free classes are a great opportunity to have a taste before investing in the relevant sports equipment.

 Contact: Decathlon website